vegaprotocol/specs/protocol/0004-AMND-amends.md

 ## Guide-level explanation

 The amend order message is a custom message containing the `orderID` of the original order and optional fields that can be altered.
 Prices can be changed with a new absolute value, sizes can be changed by either specifying a size delta or a new absolute value.
+If a user attempts to amend the size of an order by specifying both a size delta and anew absolute value the order should be rejected.
 Expiry time can be set to a new value and the `TIF` type can be toggled between `GTC` and `GTT`.
 Changing the `TIF` field will impact the value in the `ExpiryTime` field as it will either be blanked or set to a new valid value.

 Some examples:
 A LIMIT order sitting on the bid side of the order book: